Celebrating the Middle Child

 "There certainly are middle children who are bitter about their experience," says Salmon.
 "And those are the ones you hear about."
 She focuses instead on high-achieving middles: computer billionaire Bill Gates, the Dalai Lama, writer Ernest Hemingway, actress Julia Roberts and Madonna.

-It's a myth that most U.S. presidents were first-borns, she says -- 52% of them were middle children, including Lincoln and Kennedy.
+It's a myth that most U.S. presidents were first-borns, she says -- 52 percent of them were middle children, including Lincoln and Kennedy.
 And no wonder.
 Salmon says middle children are natural "justice seekers" because they are underdogs in the family, and good negotiators because they play middleman in family disputes.
 Middles are far more open to new and radical ideas than first-born children, according to one surprising study she cites.
 And their urge to be different from their siblings -- and thus carve out a unique place in the family -- translates into a maverick streak.

 "To me, the takeaway for middle children is that even if you felt it was a disadvantage or didn't get the attention, it really was a positive," Salmon says.
 "It gives you skills you would not have otherwise.
 Recognize them and use them."